Frequently asked questions: Students

 Can I take my family with me to Finland?

 Yes.
-Please remember that a family member moving to Finland must have sufficient means of support in order to be issued with a residence permit.
+Please remember that a family member moving to Finland must have sufficient financial resources in order to be issued with a residence permit.

 You can have the required sum of money on your own accounts or on your joint account.